Porgy and Bess: 2011 The Gershwins' Porgy and Bess (Paulus adaptation)

 Another production titled The Gershwins' Porgy and Bess, directed by Diane Paulus with book adapted by Suzan-Lori Parks and music adapted by Diedre Murray, was presented by the American Repertory Theater (ART) in Cambridge, Massachusetts.
 The Broadway production was produced by Buddy Freitag and Barbara Freitag.
 Previews started August 17, and the show opened August 31, 2011.
 Following Trevor Nunn's latest production of the work, the ART Porgy was the second production initiated by the Gershwin and Heyward estates to adapt the opera for the musical theater stage.
 Again spoken dialogue, here written by Parks, replaced the opera's sung recitatives.
 William David Brohn and Christopher Jahnke created new orchestrations for the production.

 Before the opening, Paulus, Parks and Murray made statements to the press about the production's primary goal being to "introduce the work to the next generation of theatergoers".
 They discussed changes to the opera's plot, dialogue and score that were being explored to make the work more appealing to a contemporary audience.
-In response, Stephen Sondheim wrote an editorial letter criticizing Paulus, McDonald and Parks' "disdain" toward the work, and criticized the new title because it underplayed the contribution of Heyward.
+In response, esteemed Broadway composer Stephen Sondheim wrote a blistering letter to the New York Times criticizing Paulus, McDonald and Parks' "disdain... toward the opera itself" and criticized the new title '"as just dumb" because it underplayed the contribution of Heyward.
+The complete text of Sondheim's letter may be seen at this link.
 Critic Hilton Als countered in The New Yorker that Sondheim had very little exposure to black culture and that the Paulus version succeeded in "humanizing the depiction of race onstage."

 The production began previews on Broadway at the Richard Rodgers Theatre in December 2011 and officially opened on January 12, 2012.
 The original cast included Audra McDonald as Bess, Norm Lewis as Porgy, David Alan Grier as Sportin' Life, Phillip Boykin as Crown, Nikki Renee Daniels as Clara, and Joshua Henry as Jake.
 All of the major roles are played by the same cast as in Cambridge.

 Early reviews of the show were positive to mixed.
 All praised McDonald's performance of Bess, but critics were divided on the success of the adaptation, staging and setting.
 Some praised the intimate scale of the drama and the believability of the performances; others found the staging to be unfocused and the settings to lack atmosphere.
 Time magazine ranked the show as its number two choice among theater productions in 2011.

 The production was nominated for 10 awards in the 2012 Tony Awards, winning Best Revival of a Musical and Best Performance by a Leading Actress in a Musical for McDonald.
 The production ran through September 23, 2012.
 It played 322 performances, 17 more than the 1953 revival, making it the longest-running production of Porgy and Bess on Broadway thus far.